AmyHoney/ML-models-group-learning/llm-self-learning2023/llm_redpajama_deployment/README.md

 ### Create and run a Notebook server

-Use a customized image that has Java and torchserve installed.
-You can use [Dockerfile](../Dockerfile) to generate your own custom image.
-You can also directly use an image published on VMware harbor repo:
+The dependencies have integrated into the below docker image, you can directly use an image published on VMware harbor repo:

 ```bash
 projects.registry.vmware.com/models/notebook/hf-inference-deploy:v1